jcbneo4j/Neo4j_PS_K8s_Lab/README.md

 Note: select Ctrl-D to exit from the cypher-shell.
 This will put you back at the bash shell of the pod.
 Type "exit" and hit Enter to exit back to local terminal.
 ```

-2. This will issue a command into the pod on server-1 via "exec":
+2. Alternatively, you can issue a command into the pod on server-1 via "exec" from your terminal:
+3.
 ```bash
 kubectl exec -it server-1-0 -- cypher-shell -u neo4j -p password123 -a bolt://localhost:7687 -d system